PigeonMan365/Portfolio/device_scan/README.md

 Building the Docker Image
 To build the Docker image for the Device Scan project, use the following command:

-docker build -t device_scan .
+docker build -t device_scan C:\Users\pttre\Documents\code\Security\portfolio\device_scan
 Running the Docker Container
 After building the Docker image, run the Docker container using the following command:

-docker run -p 3000:3000 device_scan
+docker run -v C:\Users\pttre\Documents\code\Security\portfolio\device_scan\reports:/app/reports device_scan
-This command maps port 3000 of your local machine to port 3000 of the Docker container.
-Adjust the port numbers if your application uses a different port.
+This command mounts the local reports directory to the /app/reports directory inside the container, ensuring that the generated report is accessible on your host machine.

 Usage
-Once the Docker container is running, you can access the application by navigating to http://localhost:3000 in your web browser.
+Once the Docker container is running, the device scan will execute, and the results will be printed to the terminal.
+The report will be saved to the C:\Users\pttre\Documents\code\Security\portfolio\device_scan\reports directory on your host machine.